 This encompasses the 50+ concerts and opera performances given each year by the conservatoire’s large-scale student performing groups in the various musical genres for which Trinity Laban is known, including classical music, opera, and jazz.

-Explore our autumn season
+Explore our Spring Season

 Introduction to Venus Blazing